Fast track your treatment

 To book an appointment or speak with one of our friendly team, please get in touch using the options below

-You should be able to open your bowels in the normal way and you should no longer have a stoma bag.
+The main benefit of closure of loop ileostomy is that you will be able to open your bowels in the normal way and will not have to use a stoma bag.

-The operation is performed under a general anaesthetic and usually takes about an hour.
-Your surgeon will make a cut on your skin around the ileostomy.
-They will free up the loops of small bowel used to make the ileostomy.
-Your surgeon will join the two ends back together and place the joined bowel back inside your abdominal cavity
+Your surgeon will begin by making a cut into your skin around the ileostomy.
+They will free up the 'loop' of small bowel that was used to create the stoma and joint the two ends back together.
+The reconnected portion of bowel will be placed back inside your abdominal cavity.

 The incision is then closed using either surgical staples or stitches.

 Most people make a good recovery and are able to return to emptying their bowels as usual.

 Like all surgical procedures, ileostomy closure of loop carries certain risks.
 Your consultant surgeon will talk you through all of these in detail ahead of time so that you can make an informed decision.
 They should be able to put your mind at ease about any worries you are having.